VPN Gate Review: Quick Expert Summary

 VPN Gate Servers & IP Addresses

-Also, VPN Gate has servers in much fewer countries than the top brands like ExpressVPN and CyberGhost VPN.
+VPN Gate has 5,500+ servers in 10+ countries, which is a lot fewer compared to ExpressVPN and CyberGhost VPN, which have servers in at least 100 countries, and Private Internet Access, which has servers in 91 countries.
 Most of VPN Gate’s servers are located in North America and Asia, so users in Europe, the Middle East, Africa, and South America won’t find nearby servers to get even decent speeds.

 VPN Gate supports torrenting, but it’s up to each server owner to decide whether they allow P2P traffic on their server.
 In my tests, none of the servers allowed me to download files.